laravel/docs/database-testing.md

 <a name="creating-factories"></a>
 ## Creating Factories

+First, let's talk about Eloquent model factories.
 When testing, you may need to insert a few records into your database before executing your test.
 Instead of manually specifying the value of each column when you create this test data, Laravel allows you to define a default set of attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using model factories.

 To create a factory, use the `make:factory` [Artisan command](/docs/{{version}}/artisan):